|

 King Kong premiered back in

-1933, it proved such a smash hit that
+1933, the film proved such a smash hit that

 it saved a Depression ravaged RKO